 9.9 Standing Committee responsibilities

+9.9.1 Science Committee

+The Science Committee shall focus on the science of surface engineering and surface treatments to facilitate improvements in the industry through the managed improvements of organizations and businesses in development and research activities.

+9.9.2 Publications Committee

+The Publications Committee shall manage the publications of the Institute in accordance with Board policy.

-9.9.1 Education and Training Committee
+9.9.3 Education and Training Committee

 The Education and Training Committee shall manage the Education, Training and Continuous Professional Development (CPD) affairs of the Institute in accordance with Board policy and National Standards as from time to time exist.
 In particular, the Committee shall be responsible for the provision of courses of the Institute examinations, fostering CPD within the Institute and advising the membership on matters relating to their Continuous Professional Development.

-The Chair of the Education and Training Committee may set up and chair a “consultative working group” to enable the Institute to liaise with a wider constituency of similar minded bodies in the field of surface finishing.
-Membership shall be by invitation of the Chair.
+The Chairman of the Education and Training Committee may set up and chair a “consultative working group” to enable the Institute to liaise with a wider constituency of similar minded bodies in the field of surface finishing.
+Membership shall be by invitation of the Chairman.

-9.9.2 Examination and Qualification Board
+9.9.4 Examination and Qualification Board